 Rather than go back to prison, Cleaver fled to Cuba.
 During his time as a fugitive, he visited North Korea, North Vietnam, the Soviet Union and China.
 Cleaver also travelled to Algeria, where he set up an international office for the Black Panthers before being kicked out of the group in 1971.

 Cleaver next moved to France.
 He had a religious experience there before returning to the United States in 1975.
 He then proclaimed himself a born-again Christian, decried the socialist systems he had seen and wrote that "the American political system is the freest and most democratic in the world."
 Cleaver's charges from the shoot-out in 1968 were eventually reduced to assault and he was sentenced to community service.

 Later Life and Death

 Cleaver's later years saw him shift between different beliefs.
-He worked with Reverend Sun Myung Moon's Unification Church, became a Mormon and created "Christlam," which combined aspects of Christianity and Islam.
+He worked with Reverend Sun Myung Moon's Unification Church, became a member of the Church of Jesus Christ of Latter Day Saints and created "Christlam," which combined aspects of Christianity and Islam.
 His politics changed as well.
-After joining the Republican party, he ran for office several times and supported Ronald Reagan—whom he had formerly denounced—as president.
+After joining the Republican party, he ran for office several times and supported Ronald Reagan — whom he had formerly denounced — as president.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!